Court Processes FAQ

 How can I use video arraignment?

-- The Court staff member will activate the system.
+- The Court staff member will activate the system.1.
+The Court staff member will activate the system.

 - The judge will hear a ring, alerting that you are waiting.